lovette/bootstrap-bash/README.md

 Text file listing names of modules that will be applied for the role.
 Blank lines and comment lines beginning with "#" will be ignored.
+Optional modules can be specified by wrapping with parenthesis.
 The `modules.txt` file in each directory above a subrole will be applied when a role is selected.
 This allows for common modules to be defined in common role directories.